kecnry/distl/docs/examples/collections.md

 Additionally, we can access [pdf](../api/DistributionCollection.pdf.md), [logpdf](../api/DistributionCollection.logpdf.md), [cdf](../api/DistributionCollection.cdf.md), and [logcdf](../api/DistributionCollection.logcdf.md).
 These all take a single argument which must be a list/tuple/array with the same length as the number of distributions.

-In the case of univariate distributions, pdf and cdf will be simply the product of the values from the children distributions, and logpdf and logcdf the products.
+In the case of univariate distributions, pdf and cdf will be simply the product of the values from the children distributions, and logpdf and logcdf the sums.
 However, this is where subtle complications come into place with [Composite](../api/Composite.md) and Multivariate distributions, which we'll see in the next few sections.

 ```python